Probation Lawyer Minneapolis

 Contact A Golden Valley Criminal Defense Attorney

 Probation violations can either be intentional or unintentional.
 No matter the reason for the probation violation charge, it is important to have your attorney by your side every step of the way.
 That way you can possibly avoid having to go back to jail or prison for the violation.
-To learn more about your rights and options, call the Law Office of Barry Hogen at 763-513-9085 to schedule a free consultation.
+To learn more about your rights and options, call the Barry Hogen Law at (612) 338-5545 to schedule an initial consultation.